kingstonrichard/kingstonrichard.uk/_posts/2019-03-08-were-looking-for-web-developers.markdown

 ## Location

 The main office location is at Gateway Plaza, Sackville Street, Barnsley, S70 2RD.
 We support flexible working arrangements there and in our nearby sister building at Westgate Plaza One, Westgate, Barnsley and the Town Hall, Church Street, Barnsley.
 These buildings are open from 7am to 7pm.
-You’ll also have access various outreach buildings with the opportunity to work from home occasionally.
+You’ll also have access various outreach buildings with the opportunity to work from home and indeed anywhere with connectivity.

 ## Hours